DanielKispert/JSONEditor/README.md

 # JSONEditor

-allows editing JSON files to certain templates in a kind of more streamlined UI
+allows editing JSON files to certain json schemas in a kind of more streamlined UI

 will maybe become a website/server at some point, javafx UI as a placeholder until then